Continuous Deployment of a Static Website#

 There are many static site generators, but the essential deployment steps are the same for all:

-- Install the tools to generate the site, along with their dependencies;
+- Install the tools to generate the site and their dependencies

-We'll start by setting up a Semaphore pipeline which maps the first two steps to blocks.
+We'll start by setting up a Semaphore pipeline that maps the first two steps to blocks.
 If all blocks run successfully on master branch, we'll automatically promote the code to the deployment pipeline.

-This configuration also uses caching to store project's dependencies, and pass the website files to the deployment pipeline.
+This configuration also uses caching to store the project's dependencies and pass website files to the deployment pipeline.

 The example is based on a static website built with a Node.js toolchain.
-Change the dependency installation and site building steps to match your tools.
+You can change the dependency installation and site building steps to match your tools.